wavevision/namespace-translator/README.md

 **Make sure your component has `inject` allowed.**

-The trait will provide your component class with `$translator` property.
+The trait will provide your component class / template with `$translator` property / variable.
 The translator will look for resources in configured dir names inside component's namespace.

 > **Note**: The `translate` macro in component templates will, of course, work too.